 POSTED BY June 18, 2012 COMMENTS (110)ON

-In the same way, Taxation is one aspect in personal finance which needs some changes too.
+In the same way, Taxation is one aspect of personal finance which needs some changes too.
 This is one sensitive topic I want to raise today – “Expenses allowed for Tax Deductions before paying tax”

 We all are aware that some deductions are allowed for saving tax – like up to Rs 1 lac through section 80C and many more.
-However, the taxation law has not considered some of the things which are very relevant in today’s world and should be considered as per logic, but law does not recognize it.
+However, the taxation law has not considered some of the things which are very relevant in today’s world and should be considered as per logic, but the law does not recognize it.

-Each person is different and the number of family members compared to others are different.
+Each person is different and the number of family members compared to others is different.
 Each person’s living expenses are different and their liabilities are different too.
 Hence, there should be some consideration for this while taxing that person.

 There are two people Robert and Ajay.
 Robert lives in Mumbai earns Rs.12 lac per year in hand, whereas Ajay works in Indore and earns Rs.6 lacs a year.
 Robert and Ajay both put Rs.1 lac in 80C investments and then have to pay the taxes.
 Ajay pays tax on 11 lacs, which comes around 1.8 lacs, where as Ajay gives a tax of Rs.30,000.
 So Roberts pays higher taxes than Ajay.

-Now, what about number of family members in Robert’s House?
+Now, what about a number of family members in Robert’s House?
 What about the burden of children education on Robert which is very high in Mumbai- which Ajay might not have?

 What about the expensiveness of the city like Mumbai where Robert has to spend a lot of money on fruits for his elder parents- which might not be the case with Ajay?
-If Robert has 6 family members including parents, 2 children and 1 sister- total 7 members, then what will happen?
+If Robert has 6 family members including parents, 2 children and 1 sister- total of 7 members, then what will happen?

 Some Deductions allowed but are they realistic?